 June 5, 2013–Styrene (used to make plastic packaging) was listed in June 2011 as "reasonably anticipated" to be cancer-causing in the biennial federal Report on Carcinogens.
 Industry not only challenged, but also mounted a political campaign, persuading a powerful House Appropriations subcommittee chairman to withhold spending for the report until NTP reconsidered the styrene listing.

 June 5, 2013–The fracking industry loves to argue there's no proof its gas-extraction methods cause pollution.
 But it works hard in Pennsylvania to keep secret any evidence that might prove the question — one way or the other.
 Existence of its database was reported by Marie Cusick of WITF in Harrisburg, via NPR's StateImpact Pennsylvania.

 May 22, 2013–Canada's Information Commissioner Suzanne Legault will be investigating the muzzling of Canadian scientists — a perennial complaint of SEJ's Canadian members who can not freely interview tax-funded scientists about subjects like climate.
 SEJ has twice urged Environment Canada to end such media policies, receiving no answer.

-May 22, 2013–In the wake of the Justice Department's chilling seizure of AP phone records, the Department is now asserting that a Fox reporter violated the law by reporting the news.
+May 22, 2013–In the wake of the Justice Department's chilling seizure of AP phone records, the Department asserted that a Fox reporter violated the law by reporting the news.
 The unprecedented assertion was made by FBI agent Reginald B. Reyes in a search warrant application that was ultimately approved by a judge, allowing Reyes to snoop through the phone records of Fox News correspondent James Rosen.